 If they do then the LA has a duty to consult with other schools and must name a school (or type of school) they think would be appropriate.

-Consultation must be done formally by the LA, even if the school have directly discussed things with you and agreed or disagreed to make a place available.
-It is the decision of the Governors – NOT the Senco, receptionist or a teacher (although they will likely be consulted by t he governors).
+Consultation must be done formally by the LA, even if the school has directly discussed things with you and agreed or disagreed to make a place available.
+It is the decision of the Governors – NOT the Senco, receptionist or a teacher (although they will likely be consulted by the governors).

 A special note about Independent Special Schools and Special Post 16 institutions